jagrutimetaliya/begin-with-react-examples/README.md

-# Getting Started with React Events
+# Create a New React App
 Three way to create projects in to react

 # 1. Using node package manager